Bill allows aftermarket safety products

 Senate Bill 88 would allow and encourage the division to solicit donations, sponsorships and sell advertisements to support park operations, help maintain park facilities and support park programs.

 The bill has been assigned to the Senate Natural Resources and Environmental Control Committee.

 Bill updates family support act

-The bill was voted out of the Senate Health and Social Services Committee May 13 and then passed by the full Senate May 14 and voted out of the House Health and Human Development Committee June 3.
+The bill was voted out of the Senate Health and Social Services Committee May 13, passed by the full Senate May 14 and voted out of the House Health and Human Development Committee June 3.

 Bill removes requirement for food protection manager